priyashikhandka1608/Game-project/README.md

 Priyashi Khandka

 ## Description
-The Ping Pong Ball Game is a simple arcade-style game where the player controls a paddle at the bottom of the screen to bounce a ball.
-The objective is to keep the ball in play and score points by hitting it with the paddle.
-The game progressively increases in difficulty as the ball's speed increases with each level.
+The Ping Pong Ball Game is a multiplayer arcade-style game where two players control paddles to keep the ball in play.
+The objective is to prevent the ball from passing their paddle while trying to outlast the opponent.
+The game progressively increases in difficulty as the ball's speed increases with levels.

-The game ends when the ball falls past the paddle, resulting in a "Game Over."
-Afterward, the player can choose to replay the game or exit.
+The game ends when one player misses the ball, awarding a point to the opponent.
+The first player to reach the winning score is declared the winner.
+Players can start a new game, retry after a game over, or exit the game at any time.
+Game progress and records are stored for later reference.

 ## Gameplay

 ### Movement
-- The player controls the paddle using the **left-arrow key** and **right-arrow key** to move it left and right, respectively.
+- **Player 1**: Moves the paddle left and right using the **left-arrow key** and **right-arrow key**.
+- **Player 2**: Moves the paddle using the **Shift (left) key** and **Ctrl (right) key**.

 ### Scoring
-- Players score points each time the ball successfully hits the paddle.
-- The score is displayed at the top of the screen.
+- A player earns a point when the opponent misses the ball.
+- The game ends when one player reaches the winning score.

 ### Leveling Up
-- The player advances to the next level after reaching **1 point per level**.
-- The ball’s speed increases with each level, making the game more challenging.
+- The game difficulty increases every **5 seconds** as the ball's speed increases.
+- Higher levels make paddle control and timing more challenging.

 ### Game Over
-- The game ends when the ball falls past the paddle.
-- A **Game Over** popup will appear, offering options to either retry or exit the game.
+- The game ends when a player reaches the winning score, triggering a **Game Over** popup with options to retry or exit.

 ## Features
-- **Paddle Movement**: Control the paddle’s position left and right using the keyboard’s arrow keys.
+- **Multiplayer Paddle Movement**: Both players control their paddles using designated keyboard keys.
-- **Ball Movement**: The ball bounces off the paddle, walls, and ceiling, with increasing speed as the player progresses.
+- **Ball Movement**: The ball dynamically bounces off the walls and paddles, with speed increasing over time.
-- **Score and Level System**: The score increases each time the ball hits the paddle.
-The level advances after every point, and the ball speed increases accordingly.
+- **Score and Level System**: Players earn points when the opponent fails to hit the ball.
+Scores and levels are displayed in real-time.
-- **Game Over Popup**: When the ball falls below the paddle, a Game Over screen appears with options to retry or exit.
+- **Game Over Popup**: A popup appears when the game ends, displaying the winner and offering retry or exit options.
-- **Level-Up Animation**: The level display animates each time the player reaches a new level, providing a visual cue for progression.
-- **Exit Button**: A button that allows the player to exit the game at any point during gameplay.
+- **Exit Button**: Allows players to quit the game at any point.
-- **High Score and Name Storage**:
-  - Players can enter their name before starting the game.
-  - Scores are saved locally and displayed in a high-score list.
-  - The game fetches high scores from a local server and sorts them in descending order.
-  - After a game over, the player's score is automatically saved and compared with previous high scores.
+- **Responsive Game Start**: The game starts smoothly with a "Start Game" button, and a "Play Again" button appears after the game ends.
+- **Local Storage**: Stores player names and past match records for later reference.
+- **Match History**: Displays past game records fetched from storage.
+- **Fetch API Integration**: Saves and retrieves match records using API endpoints.

 ## How to Play
-1. Enter your name in the provided input field before starting the game.
+1. Start the game and enter your player names.
-2. Use the **left-arrow key** and **right-arrow key** to move the paddle left and right.
+2. **Player 1**: Use the **left-arrow key** and **right-arrow key** to move the paddle.
+3. **Player 2**: Use the **Shift (left) key** and **Ctrl (right) key** to move the paddle.
-3. The ball bounces automatically.
-Try to hit the ball with the paddle.
+4. The ball bounces dynamically; try to hit the ball with your paddle.
-4. Score points by hitting the ball with the paddle.
+5. Score points by making the opponent miss the ball.
-5. The game ends when the ball falls past the paddle.
+6. The first player to reach the winning score wins the game.
-6. If the game ends, your score is saved, and you can either retry or exit the game using the buttons provided.
+7. After the game ends, players can retry or exit using the provided options.

+Enjoy the game and challenge your friends to a thrilling match!